-A few years ago, a posting on Small Biz Survival -- a blog dedicated to small and rural business interests -- asked the $1 million question: "Can Small Towns Be Cool?"
+A few years back, a posting on Small Biz Survival -- a blog dedicated to small and rural business interests -- asked the $1 million question: "Can Small Towns Be Cool?"

 According Dave Ivan of Michigan State University Extension, small towns can be cool if they are willing to follow some common success themes.
 Here they are:

 1. Strong Engagement Between Citizens, Community Organizations And Local Government.
-For example, in St. Joseph, Mich., approx. 8,000 pop, city leaders hold neighborhood town hall gatherings in backyards all across town.
+For example, in St. Joseph, Mich., approx. 8,000 in population, city leaders hold neighborhood town hall gatherings in backyards all across town.
 They also produce a unified community calendar and hand-deliver it to residents.
-Coopersville, Mich., uses their town entry sign to salute a different non-profit, business person, and teacher each quarter.
+Coopersville, Mich. uses its town entry sign to salute a different non-profit, business person, and teacher each quarter.

 3. Willingness To Change.
 This may be the hardest part for many towns.
 These new opportunities may require changes in all sorts of local laws, including zoning.

 4. Actively Pursues Cultural Elements To Economic Development.
 The most common cultural elements include the arts.
 In Three Oaks, Mich., the creatives are working to integrate with the existing parades and local celebrations.
 So it can work.

 5. Cultural Efforts Reach Out To Community Youth.
 New York Mills, Minn., established a cultural center that capitalizes on the natural amenities.

 6. A Deliberate Effort To Engage Youth.
 There is a continuum of efforts to involve youth.
 You can do things to youth, or do for youth, or do with youth, Ivan said.
 It can be tough to get a town moved along the continuum.
 One idea was to provide disposable cameras to young leaders.
 Ask them to take pictures of what they like and dislike about the town, and have them present it at a future meeting.